-- If we do not continue improving our operational performance and customer satisfaction, our gross new subscriber activations may decrease and our subscriber churn may increase. - If our gross new subscriber activations decrease, or if subscriber churn, subscriber acquisition costs or retention costs increase, our financial performance will be adversely affected. - · Programming expenses are increasing and could adversely affect our future financial condition and results of operations. - We depend on others to provide the programming that we offer to our subscribers and, if we lose access to this programming, our gross new subscriber activations may decline and subscriber churn may increase. - Our local programming strategy faces uncertainty because we may not be able to obtain necessary retransmission consent agreements at acceptable rates, or at all, from local network stations. - We may be required to make substantial additional investments to maintain competitive programming offerings. - · Any failure or inadequacy of our information technology infrastructure could harm our business. - We currently depend on EchoStar Corporation and its subsidiaries, or EchoStar, to design, develop and manufacture all of our new set-top boxes and certain related components, and to provide transponder capacity, digital broadcast
+- If we do not continue improving our operational performance and customer satisfaction, our gross new subscriber activations may decrease and our subscriber churn may increase. - If our gross new subscriber activations decrease, or if our subscriber churn, subscriber acquisition costs or retention costs increase, our financial performance will be adversely affected. - Programming expenses are increasing and could adversely affect our future financial condition and results of operations. - We depend on others to provide the programming that we offer to our subscribers and, if we fail to obtain or lose access to this programming, our gross new subscriber activations may decline and our subscriber churn may increase.

-- operations and other services to us.
-Our business would be adversely affected if EchoStar ceases to provide these products and services to us and we are unable to obtain suitable replacement products and services from third parties. - We operate in an extremely competitive environment and our success may depend in part on our timely introduction and implementation of, and effective investment in, new competitive products and services, the failure of which could negatively impact our business. - Technology in our industry changes rapidly and our inability to offer new subscribers and upgrade existing subscribers with more advanced equipment could cause our products and services to become obsolete. - We rely on a single vendor or a limited number of vendors to provide certain key products or services to us such as information technology support, billing systems, and security access devices, and the inability of these key vendors to meet our needs could have a material adverse effect on our business. - Our sole supplier of new set-top boxes, EchoStar, relies on a few suppliers and in some cases a single supplier, for many components of our new set-top boxes, and any reduction or interruption in supplies or significant increase in the price of supplies could have a negative impact on our business. - · Our programming signals are subject to theft, and we are vulnerable to other forms of fraud that could require us to make significant expenditures to remedy. - · We depend on third parties to solicit orders for our services that represent a significant percentage of our total gross new subscriber activations. - · We have limited owned and leased satellite capacity and failures or reduced capacity could adversely affect our business. - · Our owned and leased satellites are subject to construction, launch, operational and environmental risks that could limit our ability to utilize these satellites. - We generally do not carry commercial insurance for any of the in-orbit satellites that we use, other than certain satellites leased from third parties, and could face significant impairment charges if one of our satellites fails. - · We may have potential conflicts of interest with EchoStar due to DISH Network's common ownership and management. - · We rely on key personnel and the loss of their services may negatively affect our businesses.
+- We may not be able to obtain necessary retransmission consent agreements at acceptable rates, or at all, from local network stations. - We may be required to make substantial additional investments to maintain competitive programming offerings. - Any failure or inadequacy of our information technology infrastructure and communications systems, including without limitation those caused by cyber-attacks or other malicious activities, could disrupt or harm our business. - We currently depend on EchoStar Corporation and its subsidiaries, or EchoStar, to design, develop and manufacture substantially all of our new DISH branded pay-TV set-top boxes and certain related components, to provide the vast majority of our transponder capacity, to provide digital broadcast operations and other services to us, and to provide streaming delivery technology and infrastructure for our Sling TV services.
+Our business would be adversely affected if EchoStar ceases to provide these products and services to us and we are unable to obtain suitable replacement products and services from third parties. - Technology in the pay-TV industry changes rapidly, and our success may depend in part on our timely introduction and implementation of, and effective investment in, new competitive products and services and more advanced equipment, and our failure to do so could cause our products and services to become obsolete and could negatively impact our business. - We rely on a single vendor or a limited number of vendors to provide certain key products or services to us such as information technology support, billing systems, and security access devices, and the inability of these key vendors to meet our needs could have a material adverse effect on our business. - of our new set-top boxes, and any reduction or interruption in supplies or significant increase in the price of supplies could have a negative impact on our business.

+Our primary supplier of new set-top boxes, EchoStar, relies on a few suppliers and in some cases a single supplier, for many components

+- Our programming signals are subject to theft, and we are vulnerable to other forms of fraud that could require us to make significant expenditures to remedy. - We depend on independent third parties to solicit orders for our services that represent a significant percentage of our total gross new subscriber activations. - We have limited satellite capacity and failures or reduced capacity could adversely affect our DISH branded pay-TV business. - Our owned and leased satellites are subject to construction, launch, operational and environmental risks that could limit our ability to utilize these satellites. - We generally do not carry commercial launch or in-orbit insurance on any of the satellites that we use, other than certain satellites leased from third parties, and could face significant impairment charges if any of our owned satellites fail. - We may have potential conflicts of interest with EchoStar due to our and DISH Network's common ownership and management. - We rely on key personnel and the loss of their services may negatively affect our business.

-Acquisition and Capital Structure Risks Affecting Our Business
+Acquisition and Capital Structure Risks